Abin-Antony-PJ/PROJECTS/README.md

 ## Usage Notice

-This dashboard and presentation are part of my personal data visualization portfolio.
+This dashboard and other files related to dashboard are part of my personal data visualization portfolio.
 **Do not copy, modify, redistribute, or reuse** these assets without permission.

 © 2025 Abin Antony P J. All rights reserved.